It has been two long years since the Philippine government

 In another tent, a Maranao refugee recounts how

-fortunate she was to have escaped just before
+fortunate she was to have escaped just before the

 attackers came to her area.
 She is grateful to Allah

-because her children survived the ordeal
+because her children survived the ordeal and are still

 safe in her arms today.